How to Create SCCM Dynamic Collection Based on Device Type

 SCCM Collection Query for Virtual Machines (Client OS)

-If you want to further limit this only for workstations operating system ( e.g Windows 111 / Windows 10 / Windows 7 etc.) then below query can be used.
+If you want to further limit this only for workstations operating system ( e.g Windows 111 / Windows 10 / Windows 7 etc.), then the below query can be used.

 select SMS_R_System.ResourceId, SMS_R_System.ResourceType, SMS_R_System.Name, SMS_R_System.SMSUniqueIdentifier, SMS_R_System.ResourceDomainORWorkgroup, SMS_R_System.Client from SMS_R_System inner join SMS_G_System_COMPUTER_SYSTEM on SMS_G_System_COMPUTER_SYSTEM.ResourceID = SMS_R_System.ResourceId where SMS_G_System_COMPUTER_SYSTEM.Model like "%virtual%" and SMS_R_System.OperatingSystemNameandVersion like "%Workstation%"